SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

-# Server (native) Autoscaling
+# Server _Native_ Autoscaling

 ## Overview
 Core 2 runs with long lived server replicas that can host multiple models (MMS).
 These server replicas can be autoscaled natively to host these dynamically loaded models, allowing users to seamlessly optimise infrastructure cost associated with their deployment.
 This document outlines the autoscaling policies and mechanisms that are available for server replicas.
+These policies are designed to ensure that the server replicas are increased (scaled up) or decreased (scaled down) in response to changes in the number of model replicas that are required.
+In other words if a given model is scaled up, the system will scale up the server replicas to host these models.
+Similarly, if a given model is scaled down, the system will scale down the server replicas that are hosting these models.

 {% hint style="info" %}
 **Note**: Native autoscaling of servers is required in the case of MMS as the models are dynamically loaded and unloaded onto these server replicas.
 In this case Core 2 would autoscale server replicas according to changes to the model replicas that are required.
 This is in contrast to single model serving where the server replicas can be autoscaled using HPA.